Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 It's actually not a very big number.

-It's a huge number, but it's not like...
+It's a huge number, but it's not like combinations and permutations of small things are a much larger number.

-the number of atoms in the whole universe for example so say that again so the the size of the universe the number of particles in it's like 10 to the 80 but if you were to consider say um the number of different places that all the atoms and just the room you're in, like the air molecules, all the possible places they could be in the room is much larger than 10 to the 80.
+But if you were to consider, say, the number of different places that all the atoms in just the room you're in, like the air molecules, all the possible places they could be in the room is much larger than 10 to the 80.

-Much much larger.
+Much, much larger.

 And life, because it's in a finite universe, is finite.

-you know the entropy is always going to increase yeah you can't you can't make things there's no immortality in a finite any kind of in a finite universe without so So infinity is taking the properties of the universe and of life and of stripping them of one essential element, which is limit.
+So infinity is taking the properties of the universe and of life and of stripping them of one essential element, which is limit.

 Yeah.

-Well, that's, I mean, I think there's a part of why I'm a theist is for this reason.
+Well, that's, I mean, I think there's part of why I'm a theist is for this reason.

 I discussed this question with many people in college too, and part of the conclusions of why I came to become a theist.

-It's not strictly rational thing either.
+It's not, and it's not strictly rational thing either.

 No, no, I get that.

-And I really understand, at least I think I understand why you need concepts in the mind to be a reflection of...
+And I really understand, at least I think I understand why you need concepts in the mind to be a reflection of larger things in the universe, because if concepts in the mind, as I said earlier, if concepts in the mind must be validated by external reason and evidence, then you don't get to God.

 But if concepts in the mind are a reflection of a higher reality that has more reality than the sense data, then you retain the idea of God.

-This is an old argument for God goes back to St. Augustine and so on, which is that how do we end up with a concept of God since Why is it so universal to have a concept of God when we never experience God in terms of sense data?
+This is an old argument for God goes back to St. Augustine and so on, which is that how do we end up with a concept of God?

 And that must mean that we have connection with something larger than ourselves.

-Yeah, and many, and many, and there's many moral arguments for that something must extend up, it must come from somewhere.
+And there's many moral arguments for that something must extend.

 I'm sure you've talked about these things before.

-Um, what else is there to add?
+What else is there to add?

 It's difficult.